-- 18.3 If and when the number of the trustees is reduced to four by death, resignation or other cause, it shall be the duty of Council to fill the vacancy forthwith. - 18.4 The trusteeship of any person shall be ipso facto terminated if he or she is declared of unsound mind or becomes bankrupt or insolvent, is convicted of a criminal offence and sentenced to a term of imprisonment, or has allowed his or her membership of the Association to lapse or otherwise cease to be a Member of the Association in accordance with these Rules. - 18.5 It shall be within the power of the Council to terminate the trusteeship of any person by a resolution, which shall not be declared and carried unless at least two-thirds of the members present vote in its favour. - 18.6 The funds and properties invested in the names of the Trustees shall be under the control and at the disposal of the Executive in accordance with Rule 15.2. - 18.7 The Trustees of the Association are authorised to take such professional advice in pursuit of their obligations under these rules as they see fit. - 18.8 Trustees of the Association are members of the Association's Audit and Risk Committee and may attend meetings of the Association's Audit and Risk and Finance and General Purposes Committee at the invitation of the Honorary Treasurer. - 18.9 Trustees of the Association in the legitimate pursuance of their role will not have any personal financial liability for decisions made. - 18.10 The duties and responsibilities of Trustees are given in Appendix G.
+- 18.3 If and when the number of the trustees is reduced to any number below five by whatever cause, it shall be the duty of Council to fill the vacancy forthwith. - 18.4 The trusteeship of any person shall be ipso facto terminated if he or she is declared of unsound mind or becomes bankrupt or insolvent, is convicted of a criminal offence and sentenced to a term of imprisonment, or has allowed his or her membership of the Association to lapse or otherwise cease to be a Member of the Association in accordance with these Rules.

+- 18.5 It shall be within the power of the Council to terminate the trusteeship of any person by a resolution, which shall not be declared and carried unless at least two-thirds of the members present vote in its favour. - 18.6 The funds and properties invested in the names of the Trustees shall be under the control and at the disposal of the Executive in accordance with Rule 15.2. - 18.7 The Trustees of the Association are authorised, at reasonable cost, to take such professional advice in pursuit of their obligations under these rules as they see fit. - 18.8 Trustees of the Association are members of the Association's Audit and Risk Committee and may, at the invitation of the appropriate chair, attend any of meeting of the Association, its Executive, its Council or any other committee or group that may meet. - 18.9 Trustees of the Association in the legitimate pursuance of their role will not have any personal financial liability for decisions made. - 18.10 The duties and responsibilities of Trustees are given in Appendix G.